zhihanyang2022/pytorch-wgan/README.md

 # pytorch-wgan

-We provide a minimal WGAN implementation in PyTorch, and train it on 1d and image datasets.
+We provide a tutorial and a minimal WGAN implementation in PyTorch, and train it on 1d and image datasets.

 ## Learner's map